The Completion Theorem in twisted equivariant $K$-Theory for proper and discrete actions: Preliminaries on (Twisted) Equivariant K-theory for Proper and Discrete Actions

 \begin{definition}\cite[Thm.
 3.15]{tuxustacks} Let $X$ be a connected $G$-space and $P$ a projective unitary stable $G$-equivariant bundle over $X$.
 The {\it{Twisted $G$-equivariant K-theory}} groups of $X$ (in the sense of Tu-Xu-Laurent) twisted by $P$ are defined as the homotopy groups of the $G$-equivariant strong${}^\ast$-continuous sections

 The bundle $\Fred'({P})_{s^*}$ is defined in a similar way as $\Fred'({P})$.

-\end{definition} We will prove that the functors $K_G^\ast(-,P)$ and $\IK_G^\ast(-,P)$ are naturally equivalent. \begin{lemma} The spaces $\Fred'(\HH)$ and $\Fred'(\HH)_{s^*}$ are $PU(\HH)$-weakly homotopy equivalent. \end{lemma} \begin{proof} The strategy is to prove that $\Fred'(\HH)_{s^*}$ is a representing of equivariant K-theory.
+\end{definition} We observe that the functors $K_G^\ast(-,P)$ and $\IK_G^\ast(-,P)$ are naturally equivalent. \begin{lemma} The spaces $\Fred'(\HH)$ and $\Fred'(\HH)_{s^*}$ are weakly homotopy equivalent as $PU(\HH)$-spaces. \end{lemma} \begin{proof} The strategy is to prove that $\Fred'(\HH)_{s^*}$ is a representing space of equivariant K-theory.
 The same proof for $\Fred'(\HH)$ in \cite[Prop.
-A.22]{atiyahsegal} applies.
-In particular $GL(\HH)_{s^\ast}$ is equivariantly contractible because the homotopy $h_t$ constructed in \cite[Prop.
-A.21]{atiyahsegal} is continuous in the strong$^\ast$-topology and then the proof applies. \end{proof}
+A.2.2]{atiyahsegal} applies.
+In particular $U(\HH)_{s^\ast}$ is equivariantly contractible because the homotopy $h_t$ constructed in \cite[Prop.
+A.2.1]{atiyahsegal} is continuous in the strong$^\ast$-topology and then the proof applies. \end{proof}

-Using the above lemma one can prove that the identity map defines an equivalence between (twisted) cohomology theories $K_G^\ast(-,P)$ and $\IK_G^\ast(-,P)$.
-Then we have that the both definitions of twisted K-theory are equivalents.
+Using the above lemma one can prove that the pointset identity map from $\Fred'(\HH)$ to $\Fred'(\HH)_{s^*}$ defines an equivalence between (twisted) cohomology theories $K_G^\ast(-,P)$ and $\IK_G^\ast(-,P)$.
+Then we have that both definitions of twisted K-theory are equivalent.
 Summarizing

-\begin{theorem} For every proper $G$-CW-complex $X$ and every projective unitary stable $G$-equivariant bundle over $X$.
-We have an isomorphism
+\begin{theorem} For every proper $G$-CW-complex $X$ and every projective unitary stable $G$-equivariant bundle over $X$ we have an isomorphism

 \end{theorem}